KiNeMspA/medtrackr/README.md

   - Added syringe size/type to IU terminology in Confirm Reconstitution Screen (May 27, 2025, 11:07 AM AEST, commit c131107f17269ebf6c331e1f52d7d153499f9cf8).
   - Added SyringeSize enum in lib/models/enums/syringe_size.dart and updated ReconstitutionScreen to use it for syringe sizes (May 27, 2025, 11:25 AM AEST, commit f990613919f45ae2b520cc1e811766e88a948feb).
   - Added cardDecoration constant in constants.dart and applied consistent card styling to MedicationDetailsScreen and ReconstitutionScreen (May 27, 2025, 11:29 AM AEST, commit ecac760eec1ab72764e350f39953ad40c47422c2).
+  - Fixed cardDecoration constant in constants.dart to use const-compatible Border and BorderRadius, applied to MedicationCard and ReconstitutionScreen cards.
+Commit e8d779f0e2753d37f08977dc6e1edf021f6ff85e (May 27, 2025, 12:01 PM AEST):

 ## Workflow Preservation
 To maintain the current development workflow with Grok:
 1. Provide the latest commit hash from https://github.com/kinemedsppa/MedTrackr.